 The staff don’t push you to buy many sessions and try to get you back to good health as quickly as possible.
 The list of prices is available on the website, and you can also get coupons that decrease the cost per session.
 Pain Away is a little pricier than J Clinic with various treatments adding up depending on exactly what you need.

-Form Physio and Rehab has two locations in Bangkok:
+Form Recovery and Wellness has two locations in Bangkok:

 18 Sukhumvit Soi 20, Asok